What we know about the Baltimore bridge collapse | KRDO

 Who are the victims?

-Six construction workers who were filling potholes on the bridge vanished after it collapsed and are now presumed dead.

-After a day-long search, officials called off the rescue mission Tuesday evening.
+The bodies of two workers were recovered Wednesday morning: Alejandro Hernandez Fuentes, a 35-year-old from Mexico, and Dorlian Ronial Castillo Cabrera, a 26-year-old from Guatemala, Maryland State Police said.

+Search efforts for the other four workers have paused because vehicles that fell into the water are encased in concrete and other treacherous debris – making it unsafe for divers, Superintendent Col. Roland L. Butler said Wednesday.

-It was virtually impossible to survive the frigid, 50-foot-deep water after several hours, and it was too dangerous for divers to navigate the dark water amid sharp debris from the crash.
+The missing workers are presumed dead because it’s was virtually impossible to survive the frigid, 50-foot-deep water after several hours, officials said, and it was too dangerous for divers to navigate the dark water amid sharp debris from the crash.

-“At this point, we do not believe that we are going to find any of these individuals still alive,” Coast Guard Rear Adm.
-Shannon Gilreath said.
-The search has transitioned from a rescue to a recovery mission, officials said.
+It could take a few days before wreckage is cleared above and below the water, Baltimore City Fire Chief James Wallace told CNN on Wednesday night.

+“Once that salvage effort takes place and that superstructure is removed, those same divers are gonna go back out there and bring those people closure,” Butler told reporters Wednesday.

-Miguel Luna, a father of three from El Salvador who had lived in Maryland for more than 19 years, went to work on the bridge and never came home, according to CASA, a non-profit that provides critical services to working-class and immigrant families.
+Those still missing and presumed dead include Miguel Luna, a father of three from El Salvador who had lived in Maryland for more than 19 years, according to CASA, a non-profit that provides critical services to working-class and immigrant families.

 Maynor Yassir Suazo Sandoval, 38, was from Honduras but had been a US resident for the past 18 years, his brother told CNN.
 Suazo was married and had two children – an 18-year-old son and a 5-year-old daughter.

-The Ministry of Foreign Affairs in Guatemala identified one of the missing construction workers as a 26-year-old originally from San Luis, Petén, and the other as a 35-year-old from Camotán, Chiquimula.
+And two of the missing victims were Mexican nationals, Mexican President Andrés Manuel López Obrador said.

-The victims also include Mexican nationals, said Rafael Laveaga, chief of the Mexican Embassy in Washington’s consular section.
-He did not confirm how many Mexican nationals were involved.
+Rafael Laveaga, chief of the Consular Section of Mexico’s Embassy in Washington, said he was not surprised the victims were from Latin America.

-But “we know our people are involved,” Laveaga said.
-“It was a crew who was repairing parts of the potholes on the bridge, and they’re the ones who are going to build the bridge again – the Latinos.”
+“It was a crew who was repairing parts of the potholes on the bridge, and they’re the ones who are going to build the bridge again – the Latinos,” he said.

-Two people who were on the bridge were rescued from the Patapsco River, Baltimore City Fire Chief James Wallace said Tuesday morning.
-One of them was not injured, and the other was taken to a trauma center.
-The hospitalized patient was later discharged, the University of Maryland Medical Center said.
+Two other workers who were on the bridge were rescued from the Patapsco River, officials said.

-Sonar technology detected cars submerged in the water after the crash, but there are no known victims in those cars, Wiedefeld said.
-The cars may have belonged to the construction workers.
+Of the eight total people on the bridge, seven were employees at Brawner Builders, Executive Vice President Jeffrey Pritzker told CNN.
+Only one of them survived.

+Moises Diaz, a Brawner Builders construction worker, confirmed to CNN that he worked with all of the bridge collapse victims and that his request for a last-minute shift change Tuesday may have saved his life.

+Diaz, who was reached by text Wednesday night, told CNN the workers would have likely been on their break at the time of the vessel’s impact.

-No one aboard the Dali vessel was injured, according to Synergy Group.
+No one aboard the Dali vessel was seriously injured, according to Synergy Group.

+Of the 21 crew members on board, 20 are Indian nationals who are “in good shape,” India’s Ministry of External Affairs said Thursday.
+“One of them got injured slightly and needed to have some stitches, the stitches have been given and he has then gone back to the ship,” spokesperson Randhir Jaiswal said.

 How dangerous is the water?